YuvanRen/GenForce-Project/README.md

 ## 8/12/2024
 Tool Bars new now opens a new window, save will save the file, and delete row/add row work accordingly.<br/>
-Drop Down menu and instant click acess instead of needing to double click Next Implementation:
+Drop Down menu and instant click acess instead of needing to double click<br/>
+Completed error handling for app crashes (need unit tests to look for others) Next Implementation:
 * Data base check for pricing
 * Animation for pressed button